Josh Bell Player Props: Marlins vs. Reds

-Josh Bell, with a slugging percentage of .308 in his past 10 games -- including one home run -- will be in action for the Miami Marlins versus the Cincinnati Reds, with Brandon Williamson on the hill, August 7 at 6:40 PM ET.
+The Miami Marlins and Josh Bell (.333 slugging percentage over his past 10 games, including one homer), battle starter Luke Weaver and the Cincinnati Reds at Great American Ball Park, Tuesday at 6:40 PM ET.

-He had a one-hit showing in his most recent game (1-for-4) against the Rangers.
+He had a one-hit performance in his previous game (1-for-4) against the Reds.

 Josh Bell Game Info & Props vs. the Reds